-During 2019/20 HM Inspectorate of Prisons carried out 66 inspections reporting publicly on our findings.
-These included inspection of prisons, young offender institutions and secure training centres, immigration removal centres and a range of holding facilities and escorts associated with immigration removal arrangements.
-Jointly with HM Inspectorate of Constabulary and Fire & Rescue Services, we also inspected custody in eight Police Force areas.
+During 2019/20 HM Inspectorate of Prisons plans to undertake approximately 90 inspections reporting publicly on our findings.
+This will include inspection of prisons, young offender institutions and secure training centres, immigration removal centres and a range of holding facilities and escorts associated with immigration removal arrangements.
+Jointly with HM Inspectorate of Constabulary and Fire & Rescue Services, we will also inspect custody in eight Police Force areas.